Mick Karn: Illness and death

-In June 2010, Karn announced on his website that he had been diagnosed with advanced-stage cancer, though the specific type of cancer was not mentioned.
+In June 2010, Karn announced on his website that he had been diagnosed with advanced-stage cancer, although the specific type of cancer was not mentioned.
 Although singer Peter Murphy said during an interview that Karn was suffering terminal brain cancer, this has not been confirmed.
-According to David Torn, Karn's cancer had already spread, and he was undergoing chemotherapy.
+According to David Torn, Karn's cancer had already metastasised, and he was undergoing chemotherapy.
 The website announcement stated that Karn had been struggling financially for some time and appealed for donations to help pay for his medical care and provide financial assistance for his family.
-In addition, several people Karn had worked with, in particular Midge Ure, Porcupine Tree, and Masami Tsuchiya, announced concerts in support of the appeal.
-According to a website update dated 3 September 2010, the funds raised by the appeal enabled Karn and his family to move back to London, where Karn received treatment.
+Moreover, several people Karn had worked with, in particular Midge Ure, Porcupine Tree, and Masami Tsuchiya, announced concerts in support of the appeal.
+According to a website update, dated 3 September 2010, the funds raised by the appeal enabled Karn and his family to move back to London, where Karn received treatment.
 However, the cancer had spread beyond the possibility of treatment, and he died at his home in London on 4 January 2011.